 The longer the eyes are exposed to solar radiation, the greater the risk of developing cataracts or macular degeneration later in life.
 It is not clear how much exposure to solar radiation will cause damage.
 Therefore, whenever you spend time outdoors, wear quality sunglasses that offer UV protection and a hat or cap with a wide brim.
 Also, certain contact lenses, such as Acuvue, can provide additional protection.

 To provide adequate protection for your eyes, sunglasses should

 - block out 99 to 100 percent of both UV-A and UV-B radiation;

 - have lenses that are free of distortion and imperfection

 If you participate in potentially eye-hazardous outdoor work or sports, your sunglass lenses should be made from polycarbonate or Trivex® material.
 These lenses provide the most impact resistance.

-If you spend a lot of time outdoors in bright sunlight, consider wearing wraparound frames for additional protection from the harmful solar radiation.
+If you spend a lot of time outdoors in bright sunlight, consider wearing wraparound frames for additional protection from harmful solar radiation.
 Don’t forget protection for children and teenagers.
 They typically spend more time in the sun than adults.
 Remember, even on a cloudy day we are exposed to 40% of harmful UV rays, so ALWAYS wear protection!

-Of course our sunglasses can make a statement but consider it’s first priority: protecting your peepers!
+Of course, our sunglasses can make a statement but consider it’s first priority: protecting your peepers!